SwagiWagi/InstaDic/README.md

 # InstaDic
+Abandond, may not work correctly.
+You are free to change this code.
 FOR EDUCATIONAL PURPOSES ONLY!
 I AM NOT RESPONSIBLE FOR ANYTHING YOU DO WITH THIS TOOL OR IT'S CODE!